object-oriented-python/object-oriented-programming/doc/source/9_debugging.rst

    What statements would be true were this issue not occurring.
 For example:
     a.
 Are there variables which should have a known type or value, or would have a known type or value in response to a different input?
     b.
-Does it appear that a particular code that should have run already has not, or code that should not run has run?
+Does it appear that particular code that should have run already has not, or code that should not run has run?
     c.
-Looking at a value which I observe to be wrong, where is the operation that computes that value?
+Looking at a value which is observed to be wrong, where is the operation that computes that value?
 Does a. or b. apply to any of the inputs to that operation.

     This process requires intuition and understanding of the problem.
-This is the least systematic part of the process.
+It is the least systematic part of the process.
 The following steps are much more systematic.

 2. Hypothesis testing